alexandercoulter/fastfrechet/paper.md

 utilize the R package `microbenchmark` [@mersmann_microbenchmark_2024] to calculate run times, and report median times for each method (Fréchet regression, variable selection) from 15 iterations; all computations were performed on an Apple M1 Max chip.
-To replicate the specific simulation and comparison settings used in this manuscript, see the accompanying `performanceExample-fastfrechet` vignette.
+For a more detailed description and to replicate the specific simulation settings used in this manuscript, see the accompanying `performanceExample-fastfrechet` vignette.

 ### The Fréchet Regression Problem